 Guide To [Key Phrase]

 The typical online shopper does their research before making a purchase decision.
 And if you can provide the source of that research, that puts you in a very favorable position.
 To do so, you need to rank well for the keywords that your potential customers are searching for.

 It is very hard to get a product page ranking for a strong keyword – the reason being that an information page will almost always beat you to number one.
 So what’s the solution?
 Become that information page yourself.

 Whatever your primary keyword or phrase that you want to rank for, whether it’s bike lights, vegan chocolate, coffee machines, or handmade jewelry: create a ‘Guide To’ blog post and you are much more likely to rank well.
 Let’s look at some examples:

 Online coffee store coffeebeanshop.co.uk sells a wide range of (you guessed it) coffee beans.
 But it’s also anticipated its customers’ interest in how to brew coffee.
 The result?
 Its Coffee Brew Guide, which ranks no.3 in Google.

 Another example is the online bike store Wiggle’s buying guides.
-Wiggle sells bike tyres, and to help customers find which ones they should buy, they offer this useful bike tyres guide – just one quick link away from their complete range of bicycle tyres.
+Wiggle sells bike tires, and to help customers find which ones they should buy, they offer this useful bike tires guide – just one quick link away from their complete range of bicycle tires.
 It’s not rocket science.